Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/coordination-trust/slides.md

 Notes:

-click - read web3 definition
+click - read web3 definition.
 This definition is clearly more technical and precise, which is helpful in a lot of ways.
 At this point though, we haven't even learned all the terms in this web3 definition.
 As an educator, that deeply pains me.